mahdi-ln/D-Censuse/README.md

 Note
-Maximum of 80% of donation will be shared with contributers based on percentage of contribution
+80% of donation will be shared with contributers based on percentage of contribution